JBS USA: Relationship with the Trump administration

 In 2019, the Trump administration allocated $62.4 million to JBS USA from a fund intended to help U.S. farmers affected by the trade war with China.
 The U.S. Department of Agriculture announced a contract the same year to purchase $22.3 million worth of pork from the company.
 Secretary of Agriculture Sonny Perdue and Attorney General Jeff Sessions requested the U.S. Department of Justice to investigate a possible case of corruption.
 There were also indications that JBS benefited from trade tensions with increased sales in China.
 JBS stated that despite being a foreign company, it supports American farmers by creating job opportunities.
 In May 2019, Representative Rosa DeLauro claimed that President Donald Trump was unaware of the situation.

 In May 2022, the United States House Select Oversight Subcommittee on the Coronavirus Crisis released a report detailing the relationship between the Trump administration and the meat packing industry during the COVID-19 pandemic.
 The report describes the CEO of JBS (along with the CEOs of Tyson and Smithfield) asking the secretary of agriculture, Sonny Perdue, about elevating the need for workers to stay present at work, despite the risk of working in close quarters during the pandemic.

 In January 2025, JBS subsidiary Pilgrim's Pride contributed $5 million to the second inauguration of Donald Trump, making it the largest single donor to the inauguration fund.
 In May 2025, the Securities and Exchange Commission approved the listing of JBS S.A. on the New York Stock Exchange.
 Following the approval, Senator Elizabeth Warren authored a letter to JBS USA and Pilgrim's Pride executives expressing concern that the company donated to the inauguration fund to gain influence over the Trump administration's regulatory decisions.

+In September 2026 Joesley Batista, the Brazilian billionaire who controls a large part of JBS meat packing plants, lobbied with Trump in an attempt to lower the tariffs on imported beef.
+This has brought farmers to believe Trump has caused issue when it comes to selling their own livestock.
+The countries mentioned for imports specifically are Brazil and Argentina.
+Some are concerned due to Brazilian beef being deemed unsafe for sale in the EU due to unregulated drug use in their cattle.
+Similarly, Argentina's beef has been found to carry carcinogens.
+Many people concerned for their families safety are boycotting companies that work with JBS due to these practice changes.
+McDonald's and Walmart are just a few on that list.
+Many are turning to local butchers or fast food places like Culvers as a replacement.